1kvsn/react-vids/README.md

 ## Features

-* Firebase authentication implemented.
+* Firebase authentication implemented. (currently in disabled state )
 * Displays all videos in carousel view in homepage.
 * Click on any video and it opens up in player mode.
-* When a video ends, overlay cards show up suggesting next content to watch.
+* When a video ends, overlay cards show up suggesting next content to watch. (overlay cards are just sample images at this time)

 ## Available Scripts